JaniR13/NeuralNets/NeuralNets/src/runmodels/ReadMe.txt

 	Node for a FeedForwardANN.
 I should rename this to reflect that - my naming is bad and I feel bad.

 KernelANN.java
-	Will implement a radial basis function network.
+	Implements a radial basis function network, with k-means clustering, gradient descent and Gaussian function for basis nodes.
+Simple weighted sum for output.

 LogisticFunction.java
 	A Logistic activation function for a neural network.